B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemasReportExplanation.rst

                 All of the other translation files.

         Subject_Translation
+            Folder containing the subject translation files.

+            subject_translations_x.fasta
+                FASTA file containing the translation for the locus x.

+            subject_translations_y.fasta
+                FASTA file containing the translation for the locus y.

+            subject_translations_z.fasta
+                FASTA file containing the translation for the locus z.

+            ...
+                All of the other translation files.

+        Subject_Translation_Rep
-            Folder containing the translation files.
+            Folder containing the representative subject translation files.

             subject_translations_x.fasta
                 FASTA file containing the translation for the locus x.